fliphub/fliplog/README.md

 ```

 ## 🔗 resources
-- for more on the library used for fluent apis, see [⛓ flipchain][flipchain-url]
+- for more on the library used for fluent apis, see [⛓ flipchain](https://www.npmjs.com/package/flipchain)

 ## 📝 TODO